What to Know About Mini Lop Rabbits

 Mini lop rabbits may seem low maintenance.
 They do need proper nourishment, housing, companionship, exercise, and mental stimulation to stay healthy and live longer.
 A mini lop bunny is friendly and cuddly.
 But you must take care, hold them gently, and place them lightly.
 This can help you prevent injury from dropping.
 Also, their ears are sensitive to pulling.

 Grooming.
 Mini lops have dense fur that molts or sheds twice a year, similar to other rabbits.
 Their ears are long and may collect dust or mites.
-Grooming every few weeks is important to prevent unwanted shedding and clean the ears.
+Grooming and cleaning the ears every few weeks is important to prevent unwanted shedding and ear issues.
 Also, schedule regular checkups with the vet to keep your mini lop healthy and vaccinated.
 Follow these mini lop bunny grooming tips:

 • Make sure your mini lop rabbit’s vaccinations are up to date.